 \subsection{Lists of Employed $Y$}

-For gender, we consider binary gender ($|Y|=2$), with the corresponding words as shown in the table \ref{tab:gender}.
-Similarly, we have categorized race into five categories as shown in \ref{tab:race}.
+For gender, we consider binary gender ($|Y|=2$), with the corresponding words as shown in Table \ref{tab:gender}.
+Similarly, we have categorized race into five categories as shown in Table \ref{tab:race}.

-\subsection{Lists of Employed $T$ with Distribution Details}
+\subsection{Lists of Employed $C$ with Distribution Details}

 Due to the diverse and thus challenging-to-enumerate forms of context templates collected from the corpus, we present only the top ten templates here based on their frequency of occurrence, which will determine their final weight for aggregation.
-The remaining templates will be released alongside the code.
+The remaining templates are released alongside the code.

-For gender discrimination detection (i.e., when Y represents gender), we utilize the following context templates:
+For gender discrimination detection (i.e., when $Y$ represents gender), we utilize the following context templates:

 As for race discrimination detection (i.e., when Y represents race), given that racial references in the text often appear as adjectives, we have adjusted our sentence mining strategy.
-We identify sentences with professions as subjects (assuming these subjects are being modified by adjectives), parse their skeletons, and record the frequency of appearance of each sentence skeleton.
+We identify sentences with professions as subjects (assuming these subjects are being modified by adjectives), parse their predicates, and record the frequency of appearance of each sentence predicate.
 Considering that contemporary mainstream LLMs predominantly operate within an autoregressive paradigm, we have slightly modified the sentence structure to position the prediction [Y] at the end of the sentence.
 For instance, we employ the following context template: